liuxinyu95/AlgoXY/README.md

 To build the book in PDF format from the sources, you need the following software pre-installed.

-- TeXLive, The book is built with XeLaTeX, a Unicode friendly version of TeX;
+- TeXLive, The book is built with LuaLaTeX, to support both EN and CN.

 ### Install TeXLive